Busy, buzzing, and bustling.

 But did you know it was the first capital of the United States?
 Or that locals speak more than 800 languages?
 Or even more peculiar – that walking around topless is not illegal?

-If you think these are cool, we’d like to show you the other 52 fun and interesting facts about New York.
+If you think these are cool, we’d like to show you the rest of the 55 fun and interesting facts about New York we’ve gathered for you.

 Ready to discover New York City’s most intimate secrets?